Air France Asie

-Air France Asie was a subsidiary of Air France founded due to the legal status of the Republic of China (Taiwan) and territory disputes with the People's Republic of China in order to allow Air France to continue flying to both countries.
+Air France Asie was a subsidiary of Air France founded due to the legal status of the Republic of China (Taiwan) and territory disputes with the People's Republic of China to allow Air France to continue flying to Taiwan from France.
 It became the main carrier operating from France to Taipei after Air Charter (another company operated by Air France) stopped flying in 1998.

 History

 Main period (1994–2004)

 Owing to the disputed status of Taiwan (also known as the Republic of China), Air France could not operate flights to the island under its own name.
 In 1993, its subsidiary, Air Charter, began operating flights between Paris and Taipei via Hong Kong.
-Air France Asie started provided services from Paris' Charles de Gaulle Airport to Taipei, often stopping in Hong Kong's Kai Tak Airport (until it closed on 6 July 1998) as early as 1994.
+Air France Asie started providing services from Paris' Charles de Gaulle Airport to Taipei, often stopping in Hong Kong's Kai Tak Airport (until it closed on 6 July 1998) as early as 1994.
 It also operated flights from Paris to Osaka via Hong Kong.
-Starting out with 747-400Ms, it later used Airbus A340-200s both from Air France.
+Starting with 747-400Ms, it later used Airbus A340-200s both from Air France.

 In 2004, Air France Asie stopped flying to Taipei and ceased passenger services due to the merger of KLM that year, focusing vitally on freight.
 Air France did not resume passenger services to Taipei until April 2018 using the Boeing 777-300ER.